vajayattila/MutyurPHPMVC/README.md

 $config['system']=array(
 	'baseurl' => 'http://127.0.0.1:8001/',
 ```
-I you using this settings you can call the web page on
+If you using this settings you can call the web page on

 ```
 http://127.0.0.1:8001/index.php or http://127.0.0.1:8001/
 ```
+## Setting up sesshandler extension

+- sessionpath - the path of session folder
+- sessiontimeout - session timeout in milliseconds
+- sessiontype - it can be only 'file' currently
+- sessionencryptionkey - if you want to save session data in enrypted format you can set the key here (32 byte)
+- sessionencryptionnonce - nonce's length is 24 for libsodium extension